mehdibenamorr/Kubernetes-Sandbox/2-Deploying-an-App/step3.md

     app: postgresql # Label is used as selector in the service.
 </pre>

-The next part of the manifest file is where we define the number of replicas, selector, containers, and volumes under **spec** or specification:
+The next part of the manifest file is where we define the number of replicas, selector, containers, and volumes under **spec** or specification.
+We are using the docker image postgres:11.5 for the main container.

 <pre class="file" data-filename="postgresql.yaml" data-target="append">
 spec: